Electrical & Electronics — Chad

 Certification Introduction

-Electronic and electrical products exported to Chad and released on the local market fall within the scope of mandatory compliance, and require two core types of market access documents: first, product conformity certification; second, ECTN (Electronic Cargo Tracking Note) must be processed for all goods imported via transshipment through neighboring ports.
-As a member state of the Economic Community of Central African States, Chad applies both regional unified certification rules and its own national customs clearance regulatory requirements.
+Electrical and electronic products exported to Chad and placed on the local market fall within the scope of mandatory compliance, and two core access documents are required: first, product conformity certification; second, all goods imported via transshipment through surrounding ports must obtain an ECTN electronic cargo tracking note.
+As a member state of the Economic Community of Central African States, Chad applies both regional unified certification rules and national customs clearance regulatory requirements.
 Goods without valid compliance certificates will face risks of customs clearance delay, fines or return shipment.

 Laws and Regulations

-- The competent regulatory authority is the Agence Nationale de Normalisation du Tchad (ANT), and the customs authority is responsible for certificate verification during customs clearance.
+The competent regulatory authority is Chad Standards Agency (ANT), and customs is responsible for certificate verification during the customs clearance process.

-- Core regulatory rules: mandatory COC conformity requirement for Chad customs clearance, unified ITC certification system rules of the Economic Community of Central African States, and the ECTN system implemented since 2013.
+Core regulatory rules: Mandatory COC Conformity Requirements for Chad Customs Clearance, the ITC unified certification system rules of the Economic Community of Central African States, and the ECTN electronic cargo tracking note system implemented since 2013.

 Technical Requirements

-- Hazardous substance limit control requirements must be met, and high-risk electronic and electrical products need to additionally provide RoHS test data.
+Requirements for hazardous substance limit control must be met, and high-risk electrical and electronic products need to additionally provide RoHS test data.

-- Product labels and instructions must be in French, marked with country of origin, importer information and safety warnings, in compliance with NT.02-2020 marking specification.
+Product labels and instructions must be in French, marked with country of origin, importer information and safety warnings, complying with the NT.02-2020 marking specification.

-- All electronic and electrical goods transshipped to Chad via ports such as Douala Port (Cameroon) and Lomé Port (Togo) must process ECTN in advance.
+All electrical and electronic goods transshipped to Chad via ports such as Douala Port of Cameroon and Lome Port of Togo must complete ECTN application in advance.

 Certification Process

-- Confirm product certification scope, prepare application materials: completed application form, commercial invoice, packing list, ILAC-accredited test report, product technical documents and product photos.
+Confirm product certification scope and prepare application materials: including completed application form, commercial invoice, packing list, ILAC-accredited test report, product technical documents and product photos;

-- Submit the application to Chad's officially authorized institution and wait for preliminary document review.
+Submit the application to Chad's official authorized body and wait for preliminary document review;

-- The certification body arranges on-site inspection or sampling re-inspection testing according to the product risk level.
+The certification body arranges on-site inspection or sampling re-testing according to the product risk level;

-- Complete ECTN application before goods shipment for customs clearance verification.
+Complete the application for ECTN electronic cargo tracking note before cargo shipment for customs clearance verification.